When? Wednesdays 3:10PM-4:00PM

 Where?
 Fall 2022 hybrid format (in-person in Dwinelle 1303 and via Zoom)

 What?
-We are a working group dedicated to the critical examination of methodologies in language documentation, description and revitalization, as well as to the linguistic and ethnohistorical analysis that falls out from that work.
-Our aim is to learn from and ultimately improve upon methods for carrying out more rigorous, insightful and ethical linguistic and cultural fieldwork, and to help researchers implement those methods.
+We are a working group dedicated to the critical examination of methodologies in language documentation, description, and revitalization, as well as to the linguistic and ethnohistorical analysis that falls out from that work.
+Our aim is to learn from and ultimately improve upon methods for carrying out more rigorous, insightful and ethical linguistic and cultural documentation, revitalization, and revival, as well as to help researchers implement those methods.

 How?
 Fieldwork Forum is made possible through a Working Group Grant provided by the Townsend Center for the Humanities at the University of California, Berkeley.

 Who?
 FForum is organized by Julianne Kapner and Wendy López Márquez.
 We welcome all those interested in linguistic fieldwork, with all levels of experience, including those in other departments.
 To join our mailing list, write to wellstood at berkeley dot edu.

 See a list of our past talks here.

 Join us for the first FForum meeting of the semester, where we will do a round robin to catch up on summer developments.
 All are welcome!

 2022.09.07 Keren Rice (U. Toronto)

 Presentation via Zoom